Summer Program in Rennes, France

 Weekends are free for personal activities, family excursions, or an occasional optional trip to a nearby site of interest.
 The Fête de la Musique, an all-France, all-day and all-night musical festival, takes place every year at the Summer Solstice.

-Students receive six credits and should be enrolled in either FR 157 or FR 207 depending on prior language experience.
+Students receive four credits and should be enrolled in either FR 157 or FR 207 depending on prior language experience.
 Both courses can count toward the French major or minor, and each is part of the Introduction to French Studies cluster.

 One year of college French or the equivalent.